megakevin/end-point-blog/2025/09/designing-software-architecture-ddd-part-3.md

 ![Stateful model translation](designing-software-architecture-ddd-part-3/stateful-proxy.png)
 *A proxy can aggregate and/or combine multiple separate messages into a single one for performance and consolidation purposes.*

-The **unification of multiple data sources** is also a common case for stateful model translation.
+The **unification of multiple data sources** is also a common use case for stateful model translation.
 This is necessary for example when a component needs to process data from many different upstream suppliers and apply complex business logic to it.
 This is commonly seen in the [**backend for frontend**](https://samnewman.io/patterns/architectural/bff/) pattern.
-In this pattern, an API is defined to meet all of a frontend's needs.
-Allowing it to call a single backend to interact with all the various services it may need.
+In this pattern, an API is defined to meet all of a frontend's needs, while serving as a facade for a number of backend services.
+This allows the frontend to call a single backend to interact with all the various services it may need.

 ### Integrating aggregates

 Before, we talked about the rules that we follow to limit the scope of aggregates and ensure they encapsulate a coherent set of business logic.
 We strive to keep them focused, with tight boundaries.
 They represent strong data consistency and transactional boundaries.
-That is, they only should contain strongly consistent data and the system's transactions should be limited to a single aggregate instance.
+That is, they should only contain strongly consistent data and the system's transactions should be limited to a single aggregate instance.
 It is also true however, that there are business processes that involve multiple aggregates.
 The following patterns allow us to implement such business processes without breaking the aggregates' isolation rules.

 ### Outbox